 Peter initially worked with the producers of ‘Loose Talk’ for Channel 4.
 As a producer and director he established the TV production and training company Meridian Vision in the early eighties.
 Clients included Channel 4, ITV, Shell and others.
 He was instrumental in producing the successful ‘Open the Box’ programme of videos for pupils studying GCSE Media Studies.
 Peter moved on to create Triangle TV with other partners.
 He produced and directed various adverts incorporating live action and computer graphics for computer games companies (EA, Activision, Telecomsoft - Rainbird).
 Working with Commodore Computers and their Amiga graphics computer, he pioneered the use of the Amiga in Broadcast Television.
 The company also trained Saatchi & Saatchi and other institutions on how to use the Amiga graphics capabilities in their presentations.

-Currently a Specialist Computing Teacher at an Outstanding School, he believes young children are capable of using highly innovative technologies and starts teaching Video Editing to children at age 7.
+Previously a Specialist Computing Teacher at an Outstanding School, he believes young children are capable of using highly innovative technologies and starts teaching Video Editing to children at age 7.
 Peter excels in visualising how emerging technologies can be used in children's learning.
 He also enjoys developing film based activities for children.